This page updated 26 Apr 2008

 Since the normal report title created by values entered in the Report Title field on the General tab of Report Options appears after the Introduction section, most users will want to create an overall title for the report as part of the Introduction.
 Some useful controls for construction this title include:

 Font Control – There are two sections on the right-click menu of Sentences and Memos that can be used to control the font used for the title.
 The font weight can be directly controlled by using the Format codes for Bold, and the size of the text can be controlled by the Format code for Point Size.
-With the Point Size control you indicate the point size of the text directly:
+With the Point Size control you indicate the point size of the text directly.
+For example, the following would produce a title in 14 point text:

 An alternate method is to use the standard Font settings on the right-click menu, in which case the actual font characteristics used are controlled by the Fonts tab of Report Options when the report is generated.
 For example, if one specifies the "Titles" font, the report Options settings for Titles are applied.
 This will result in the same font setting that are used for the normal report title.
 The "Labels" font settings seems to be little used by reports, so specifying that font would allow one to use settings for the main title entered as part of the Introduction that are different than those used for the normal report title.
 These Font controls allow control of the typeface used in addition to the weight and size.